aharring/EOTSubmission/README.md

                - check to see if the files downloaded have any obvious vulnerabilties such as passwords or keys
                - record vulnerabilties
                - remove tmp downloaded dir in preparation for next iteration
+- Quit
+    - Exit the program, do noting at all

 **Fun Add On :**
              Every terminal run program needs an ascii text name that makes it look like an 80s arcade game title